adap/flower/doc/source/how-to-run-flower-using-docker.rst

   COPY client.py ./
   ENTRYPOINT ["flower-client-app", "client:app"]

-In the first two lines, we instruct Docker to use the SuperNode image tagged ``1.10.0`` as a base image and set our working directory to ``/app``.
+In the first two lines, we instruct Docker to use the SuperNode image tagged :substitution-code:`|current_flwr_version|` as a base image and set our working directory to ``/app``.
 The following instructions will now be executed in the ``/app`` directory.
 Next, we install the ClientApp dependencies by copying the ``requirements.txt`` file into the image and run ``pip install``.
 In the last two lines,